-Related Party business dealings generally include any arrangement or relationship between (a) the Company or one of its subsidiaries or affiliates and (b) an entity in which a Director, Executive Officer, 5% shareholder, or any member of each such person's Immediate Family, is (directly or indirectly) the beneficial owner of a 10% or greater equity interest.
-This also may include transactions with trusts in which each such person has a substantial financial interest.
-Associates must notify the Ethics Office and receive approval from the appropriate Related Party Transaction Approval Committee (i.e., Risk Committee or Compensation Committee) of any business transaction or proposed business transaction involving related parties.
+Related Party business dealings include any arrangement or relationship between (a) the Company or one of its subsidiaries and (b) an entity in which a Director, Executive Officer, 5% shareholder, or any member of each such person's Immediate Family, is a general partner or (directly or indirectly) the beneficial owner of a 10% or greater equity interest.
+This also includes transactions with trusts in which each such person has a substantial beneficial interest or for which such person serves as trustee or in a similar capacity.
+Associates must notify the Ethics Office and receive approval from the Related Party Transaction Approval Committees (i.e., Risk Committee, Director Loan Committee or Compensation Committee) of any business relationship or proposed business relationship transaction involving related parties, including employment of related party members if such a relationship or transaction might give rise to a potential conflict of interest.